 If you have a cavity, the Fort Bend Dental team will most likely recommend a dental filling.
 This conservative restoration can strengthen your weakened tooth and return optimal oral function.
 Additionally, the filling will seal your tooth so that you are less likely to suffer from decay in the future.
-We proudly offer tooth-colored fillings at our Missouri City, TX, practice.
+We proudly offer tooth-colored fillings at our Missouri City, Richmond, and Rosenberg, TX, practices.
 Made of composite resin, these fillings are more natural-looking and aesthetically pleasing than metal restorations, and can strengthen your teeth more effectively.

 Is a Filling Right for You?